 The limitation of this law is that many solids do not have zero entropy at absolute zero.

 Example: glassy solid, solid containing a mixture of isotopes.

 Entropy Changes During Phase Transition

 Entropy of Fusion

 It is the increase in entropy when a solid melt into liquid.
-The entropy increases due to freedom of movement of molecules get increased with phase change.
+The entropy increases as the freedom of movement of molecules increase with phase change.

 The entropy of fusion is equal to the enthalpy of fusion divided by the melting point (fusion temperature)

 ∆fusS=∆fusH / Tf

 A natural process such as a phase transition (eg. fusion) will occur when the associated change in the Gibbs free energy is negative.

 Most of the time, ∆fusS is positive